Time to Tell the Truth – China was the Most Frustrating Travel Experience of My Life

 In retrospect, I realize I did a lot of things wrong.
 I always travel solo and choose the cheapest accommodations I can find, just to be able to stay on the road longer.
 Shared bathrooms and showers, squat toilets, no toilet paper or hand soap – none of those things bother me, but not everyone is comfortable with such conditions.
 Having to look for accommodations for three, in facilities that are out of my normal budget price range, was difficult; I simply don’t like making those decisions for others.
 I also agreed to go places that would not normally interest me (Hong Kong and Macau), because that’s where my cousins wanted to go, never considering that I detest large crowds.
 My preference is the countryside, National Parks, and homestays in small villages.
 I had also forgotten what it was like to rush around seeing all the sights during a two week vacation.
 My travels are slow and are getting slower all the time; with a luxury of time I can spend days sitting in local coffee shops or strolling the streets with no plans, absorbing the culture.
 In short, I was doing everything the exact opposite to my preferred manner of traveling.

 In the future I must be true to myself in travels, the same way that I learned to be true to myself when I abandoned corporate life to pursue a career as a travel writer and photographer.
-So I don’t consider my Chinese experience a waste of time, as it taught me valuable lessons.
+So even though independent Travel in China way beyond difficult, I don’t consider my experience a waste of time, as it taught me valuable lessons.
 As Camus so succinctly put it, “Travel, which is like a greater and graver science, brings us back to ourselves.”